dnzckn/TalkingTrees/README.md

 # PyForest

-**Serializable behavior tree management system with REST API and CLI**
+**Production-ready behavior tree management system with serialization, REST API, and visual editing**

-Built on [py_trees](https://github.com/splintered-reality/py_trees), PyForest provides a complete solution for creating, managing, and executing behavior trees.
+PyForest is built on [py_trees](https://github.com/splintered-reality/py_trees) and provides a complete solution for creating, managing, and executing behavior trees.
+Store trees as JSON, execute them with real-time monitoring, debug with breakpoints and watches, and visualize execution flow - all through a REST API, CLI, or visual editor.

+**Use Cases**: Robot control systems, game AI, workflow automation, autonomous agents, decision-making systems.

 ## Features